ampedandwired/ampedandwired-xbmc-repo/README.md

 ampedandwired-xbmc-addons
 =========================

-Repository of XBMC plugins maintained by ampedandwired
+Repository of XBMC addons maintained by ampedandwired